 If you want a more detailed outline of what Jon boats are used for read this article.

-- Perfect for recreational day boating, fishing and hunting.
+- A Jon boat is perfect for recreational day boating, fishing and hunting.

-- Lightweight and easy to handle in or out of the water.
+- Jon boats are lightweight and easy to handle in or out of the water.

-- Inexpensive with little running or maintenance costs.
+- These utility vessels are inexpensive with little running or maintenance costs.

-- Can be enhanced or customized to suit your exacting needs.
+- A Jon boat can be easily enhanced or customized to suit your exacting needs.

-- Sturdy, robust construction ensures longevity (and offer great value for money).
+- The sturdy, robust construction ensures the longevity of a Jon boat (and offer great value for money).

 Why the Jon boat is so popular